 - Make a grocery list!

 I like dividing my grocery list up into categories because it makes it easier for me to think through what I need.
 Want the same list I used in the picture above?
 You can grab it here – just subscribe to my email list and a PDF will be sent to your inbox right away!
-(All ready a subscriber?
+(Already a subscriber?
 I’ll be sending your copy out in my next email!)

 Note: the PDF version of my list DOES have dairy spelled correctly, unlike my picture.
 Ha!
 Thanks to a friend for pointing out the error.
 I’m going to claim mom brain on this one.